OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Damage_Calculation.md

 - **Weapon Speed**: 30 (1H), 40 (2H), 45 (ranged)

 ### 2. Damage Modifiers

+**Game Rule Summary**: Different fighting styles and weapon types give bonuses to damage.
+Two-handed weapons hit harder because they're bigger and harder to use.
+Fighting with two weapons gives a penalty to the off-hand weapon but lets you attack more often.
+Better crafted weapons (higher quality) and well-maintained ones (good condition) deal more damage.

 #### Slow Weapon Bonus
 Weapons with speed > 2.0 seconds receive a damage bonus: